Commission on College Readiness

 Commission on Student Success

 The Commission on Student Success will focus on student access and success, and organizational transformation.
 The commission may examine subject areas, including but not limited to the following: degree completion and two-year to four-year transfer (21st-Century Commission Recommendations 1 & 2).
-In addition, the commission may focus on initiatives that facilitate the implementation of the 21st-Century Initiative and Implementation Guidelines (AACC Strategic Plan Strategy 1); showcase cutting-edge innovation with proven outcomes and improve student success (AACC Strategic Plan Strategy 1, #3); and provide affordable, high-quality technical assistance in areas that support student success (AACC Strategic Plan Strategy 3, #4).
+In addition, the commission may focus on initiatives that facilitate the implementation of the 21st-Century Initiative and Implementation Guidelines; showcase cutting-edge innovation with proven outcomes and improve student success; and provide affordable, high-quality technical assistance in areas that support student success.